rubrikinc/rubrik-extension-for-vcd/docs/user-guide/rubrik-permissions/rubrik-permissions.md

 CDM 5.1.2 Specific Permissions
 With additional RBAC control with CDM 5.1.2, permissions now need to be specified to allow instant recovery and exports.
-Within the vCD View, we need to specify the Target vCD Organizations the Rubrik Organization has permission to restore into.
-Select the tab Target vCD Organizations and here we need to grant the vCD Cell, Org or VDC you wish to grant permissions that allow the users to restore into.
+Within the VCD View, we need to specify the Target VCD Organizations the Rubrik Organization has permission to restore into.
+Select the tab Target VCD Organizations and here we need to grant the VCD Cell, Org or VDC you wish to grant permissions that allow the users to restore into.
 For example:

 ![alt-text](../img/img51.png)

 Since vApps are logical containers we should also consider permitting the folder created within the vCentre so that VM level actions can be performed, such as File/Folder Restore.
-This appears in a similar hierarchy to the vCD Components:
+This appears in a similar hierarchy to the VCD Components:

 * vCenter
 * Host
 * Folder
 * Individual VMs

-Since vCloud Director creates us a folder for all VMs, we can permission the specific folder for this organisation:
+Since VMware Cloud Director creates us a folder for all VMs, we can permission the specific folder for this organisation:

 ![alt-text](../img/img17.png)

-Finally, we can then permission which SLAs are available the vCloud Director plugin, this is on the next page inside the Organisation configuration:
+Finally, we can then permission which SLAs are available the VMware Cloud Director plugin, this is on the next page inside the Organisation configuration:

 ![alt-text](../img/img18.png)